WandSilva/gcloud-pubsub-emulator/README.md

   $ make build
   $ make run project_id=<fake-project-id>
 ```
-The `PROJECT_ID` does not need to represent a real Google Cloud project because the Pub/Sub emulator runs locally
+The `project_id` does not need to represent a real Google Cloud project because the Pub/Sub emulator runs locally

 ## - Management of Topics and Subscriptions